- Anjali Seth, PhD

 The primary aim of the molecular pathology laboratory is to provide clinical diagnostic/prognostic services for the molecular analysis of clinical material submitted to the anatomical and clinical laboratories of the Temple University Hospital.
 The goal of the molecular pathology rotation is to provide a comprehensive understanding of the role of molecular pathology in clinical and anatomic pathology.
 Residents rotating through the molecular pathology laboratory are given extensive handouts on the theoretical basis underlying the principles of a variety of molecular techniques such as polymerase chain reaction (PCR), fragment analysis and sequencing using capillary electrophoresis as well as a variety of next generation sequencing methods.
 The residents are trained to perform as well as interpret the molecular diagnostic test results.
 Testing in the molecular diagnostics laboratory includes areas of infectious diseases such as HIV viral load quantification and genotyping, hepatitis C viral quantification and genotyping, CMV, EBV and BK virus quantification assays.
 The molecular menu also includes hypercoagulation assays for Factor V Leiden and prothrombin gene mutation analysis.
 Next generation sequencing panels for detection of actionable mutations in solid tumors has been introduced in the laboratory recently.
 The laboratory also provides clinical service and training in areas if lymphoid malignancies such as gene rearrangement assays for diagnosis and monitoring of lymphoid tumors.

-During the four week rotation, the residents will spend time reading material describing the theoretical basis of the amplification techniques that are used in the Molecular Pathology Laboratory for diagnostic purposes.
+During the six-week rotation, the residents will spend time reading material describing the theoretical basis of the amplification techniques that are used in the Molecular Pathology Laboratory for diagnostic purposes.
 This will include:

 - The principle underlying the methods used for the extraction and isolation of nucleic acids (DNA and RNA) from various tissue sources such as blood, plasma, serum, urine, cerebrospinal fluids and formalin fixed paraffin embedded tissues.